TKlamp/TKlamp-Docs/README.md

 # TKlamp Lighting Tester Docs

-TKlamp Flashlight Tester is a specialized lighting meter designed to measure lumen, candela and lux values of flashlights.
+TKlamp flashlight tester is a lighting meter designed to measure lumen, candela and lux values of flashlights.

-The TK2303D model offers data logging capabilities, allowing users to transfer measurement data to a PC for further analysis.
+The TK2303D model offers data logging capabilities and support exporting measurement data to PC.
 This repository contains a quickstart guide to exporting data from TK2303D, a detailed user manual and serial data specifications.

 If you are instead looking for: